arcsecond-io/oort/docs/index.md

 * `-o <subdomain>` (or `--organisation <subdomain>`) to specify that uploads of that folder will be sent to that organisation.
 * `-t <telescope uuid>` (or `--telescope <telescope uuid>`) to specify which telescope has been used.
 This option is mandatory for uploads to an organisation, and optional for uploads to a personal account.
 * `-f` (or `--force`) to force the re-upload of the folder's content.
+As always, existing files in the cloud will never be modified or overwritten.
-Existing cloud files won't be modified by this command.
-Oort will simply reset the local meta-data it keeps for every upload, and start over.
+  Simply, Oort will reset the local metadata it keeps for every upload, and start over.

-### Start & ...
-Watch
+Oort will summarise the settings associated with the folder, and ask for confirmation before proceeding.

+**All non-hidden files will be uploaded.** And data files can be compressed automatically before upload.
+See below for details.

+## Batch / background mode

-Oort primary philosophy is to watch for files in a folder, and automatically upload them to the cloud. **Do not watch your home folder!** But rather, watch only folders dedicated to contain data files and their auxiliary files.
+Oort batch mode works by watching for files in a folder, and automatically upload them to the cloud in the background.
+This mode is designed for "live mode" where data files are being sent to a folder, during the night.
+Hence the content of the folder changes over time.

 Oort has an almost-no-step-3 usage (the first one is to login to Arcsecond.io if not yet done):